digitalbazaar/vc-playground-docs/playground/oid4.md

 }
 ```

+The playground will use the above object to allow compatible digital wallets
+to interact with your service in a variety of ways: CHAPI, multiprotocol
+URL / QR code, and OID4* URL / QR code.
+Once delivered using one of these
-Once that OID4* URL is provide to the Playground, the communication will
+mechanisms, the communication will
 continue over either OID4VCI (for issuing) or OID4VP (for verifying).